 Financial result consists of both financial income and financial expense.
 Financial income results primarily from interest income on cash and foreign exchange gains.
 Our financial expense consists of interest expense related to lease liabilities and foreign exchange losses.
-The ARYA Merger led to a significant one-time non-cash expense, recognized as a Share listing expense, based on the excess of the fair value of the equity instruments issued to ARYA, over the fair value of the identified net assets received.
-Additionally, our warrants are classified as Other financial liabilities.
-The change in fair value of warrant liabilities consists of the change in fair value of these warrants.
+Additionally, the ARYA Merger led to a significant one-time non-cash expense, recognized as a Share listing expense, based on the excess of the fair value of the identified net assets received.